Breeze/breeze.github.io/doc-js/metadata-details.md

     - a JSON object that adheres to the Breeze Metadata JSON schema described below **OR**

 	- a Microsoft EDMX (CSDL) document serialized as JSON.
-Such a document is available for any Entity Framework DbContext or ObjectContext instance and is also available for a variety of other Microsoft products such as Sharepoint.<br/><br/>
+Such a document is available for any Entity Framework DbContext or ObjectContext instance and is also available for a variety of other Microsoft products such as Sharepoint.

 1. If using the Breeze **OData** DataService adapter, an OData Metadata document per the OData specification.
 This format requires the use of the Breeze OData DataService adapter.